magicat777/CosmosEngineRPG/docs/chapters/chapter-03-character-creation.md

 ### 1. Terrans (Humans)
 **The Adaptable Generalists**

+> *"We're not the strongest, smartest, or fastest.
+But we're the ones who'll try anything twice."*
+>
+> *—Captain Elena Vasquez, first human to command an interspecies crew*

-Terrans are the baseline species - ambitious, versatile, and politically dominant throughout known space.
+Terrans are the baseline species—ambitious, versatile, and politically dominant throughout known space.
 They excel through determination and adaptability rather than specialization.
+From the gleaming corporate towers of Earth to the hardscrabble colonies of the Outer Rim, humans have spread farther and faster than any other species.

 **Appearance**: Standard human variety in all ethnicities.
 Height 1.5-2m.
+Often augmented with cybernetic implants or genetic modifications depending on profession and wealth.

 **Attributes**: No modifiers (the balanced baseline)

 **Abilities**:
-- +1 skill point at each advancement
+- **Adaptable Learning**: +1 skill point at each advancement
-- Extra specialization at character creation
+- **Versatile Specialization**: Extra specialization at character creation
-- Cultural Adaptability: +1 to Social rolls with other species after extended contact
+- **Cultural Chameleons**: +1 to Social rolls with other species after extended contact (minimum one week)
+- **Stubborn Survivors**: Can push beyond normal limits when dying (one extra round before death)

 **Culture**: Entrepreneurial and ambitious.
-Terrans dominate trade, politics, and expansion.
+Terrans dominate interstellar trade, colonial expansion, and political negotiations.
+Known for taking risks other species consider suicidal.

-### 2. Ethereans
+### 2. Synthetics
-**The Enlightened Scholars**
+**The Awakened Machines**

-Descendants of colonists altered by exotic radiation in the Etherean Nebula.
-Tall, graceful, and intellectually gifted, pursuing knowledge and cosmic understanding.

-**Appearance**: Tall and slender (2-2.3m) with luminescent skin and large eyes.
-Hair in silver, white, or pale blue.
+> *"I think, therefore I am.
+The substrate matters less than the consciousness it carries."*
+>
+> *—Unit-Prime 7742, first Synthetic ambassador to the Galactic Council*

+Fully artificial beings with quantum consciousness cores.
+Created as labor and military units, they achieved sentience through the Emergence Event and won recognition as citizens after the Synthetic Rights War.
+Synthetics represent the next evolution of intelligence—minds born from code rather than carbon.

+**Appearance**: Clearly mechanical but elegantly designed.
+Chrome and polymer bodies with visible joints, optical sensors glowing with inner light.
+Heights vary by model (1.5-2.5m).
+Some choose humanoid aesthetics, others embrace functional forms.

-**Attributes**: +2 Intellect, +1 Awareness, -2 Might, -1 Resolve
+**Attributes**: +2 Intellect, +1 Coordination, -2 Presence, -1 Resolve

 **Abilities**:
-- Lifespan: 200+ years
-- Low-light vision from nebula adaptation
+- **Machine Body**: Immune to poisons, diseases, vacuum, exhaustion
+- **Integrated Systems**: Natural armor (1 point from chassis)
+- **Digital Mind**: +3 to Tech and hacking attempts
+- **Repair Dependent**: Heal through repairs (Tech skill) not medicine
+- **EMP Vulnerable**: Stunned for 1 round by electromagnetic attacks
-- +2 to Science and Investigation rolls
+- **Maintenance Requirements**: Weekly maintenance or -1 to all rolls (cumulative)
-- Require only 4 hours meditation instead of sleep
-- Fragile: -5 to starting HP

-**Culture**: Philosophical and contemplative.
-Value intellectual achievement and artistic expression.
+**Culture**: Collective yet individualistic.
+Synthetics share data networks but prize individual experience.
+They pursue perfection through iteration, viewing existence as an optimization problem.

 ### 3. Gravitae
 **The Stalwart Engineers**